Usage statistics collection¶

-Parsl sends usage statistics back to the Parsl development team to measure worldwide usage and and improve reliability and usability.
+Parsl sends anonymized usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
+The usage statistics are used only for improvements and reporting.
+They are not shared in raw form outside of the Parsl team.

 Why are we doing this?¶